woumjai/Assignment01_4-Koma/README.md

 To achieve my artistic vision, I started by outlining my thoughts on Artificial Intelligence, focusing on how human critical thinking is still essential when working with AI.
 I chose to explore this theme through yonkoma, a four-panel manga style known for its concise, humorous storytelling.
 My process began with research into yonkoma's structure, which helped me design the flow of the narrative.
 I then created traditional sketches for the characters and overall composition.
 This step was important in figuring out a basic composition and understanding of flow.
 For dialogue, I used ChatGPT to iterate different conversation options that aligned with my theme of basic common sense.
-I also generated an AI image for one of the panels, using AI to enhance the visuals without compromising the hand-drawn aesthetic.
+I also generated an AI image for one of the panels, using AI to enhance the visuals to bolster the narrative.

 [![4-comma][images-fig3]](https://example.com)